hanami/hanami-2-application-template/README.md

 ./bin/install name_of_your_app
 ```

-This will rename all instances of `AppPrototype` within (in all its case
+This will rename all instances of `MyProject` within (in all its case
 variations) to the name of your application.

 See [README.app.md](README.app.md) for details of the generated application.